seldon/scrapy/docs/topics/request-response.rst

     remaining arguments are the same as for the :class:`Request` class and are not documented here.

-    :param formdata: is a dictionary (or iterable of (key, value) tuples) containing HTML Form data which will be url-encoded and assigned to the body of the request.
+    :param formdata: a dictionary (or iterable of (key, value) tuples) containing HTML Form data which will be URL-encoded and assigned to the body of the request.
     :type formdata: dict or iterable of tuples

-    The :class:`FormRequest` objects support the following class method in addition to the standard :class:`Request` methods:
+    :class:`FormRequest` objects support the following class method in addition to the standard :class:`Request` methods:

     .. classmethod:: FormRequest.from_response(response, [formname=None, formid=None, formnumber=0, formdata=None, formxpath=None, formcss=None, clickdata=None, dont_click=False, ...])